trmaa/trmaa/README.md

 ## Aspirations

-I am interested in game, and graphic development, however, I'm fond of networks and web development with express and js vanilla, as you can see in @IgualadaSat s repositiories.
+I am interested in game, AI and graphic development, however, I'm fond of networks and web development with express and js vanilla, as you can see in @IgualadaSat s repositiories.
 I'm open to learn as much frameworks as I need for front end development and allso for mobile.
-My goal is to gain expiriace in the world of development and good practices related to OOP and use of arrays and vectors.
+My goal is to gain expiriace in the world of development and good practices related to OOP, use of arrays and vectors and memory optimization with pointers.

 ## Contact